microsoft/azure-health-data-services-toolkit/samples/Authenticator/README.md

 ## Advanced Scenario - Specifying a Client Application

-The Authenticator in the SDK allows you can specify which authentication method your application will use.
+The Authenticator in the SDK allows you to specify which authentication method your application will use.
 Here, let's set up this sample to use a client application (or service principal) to access Azure resources.
 You can actually achieve this in two ways:

 - By [setting environment variables](https://docs.microsoft.com/dotnet/api/overview/azure/identity-readme#environment-variables).
 - By using the built in configuration helpers inside this SDK.
 We'll be doing this here.